Dealing With Bullies

 Bullying Is a Big Deal

 Bullying is a big problem that affects lots of kids.
 Three-quarters of all kids say they have been bullied or teased.
-Being bullied can make kids feel really bad.
-The stress of dealing with bullies can make kids feel sick.
+Being bullied can make kids feel really bad, and the stress of dealing with it can make them feel sick.